 We simply can’t underestimate the impact of the user experience to the vital daily work that occurs throughout IT and the business every day.
 This impact can be both a negative one in the case of a poor user experience and the natural and remarkably powerful positive impact of a great user experience.
 A great user experience can help every employee perform their job better every day and in turn deliver our very best service to customers.

-I hope these 4 examples will help your organization take IT user experiences to the next level.
+I hope these four examples will help your organization take IT user experiences to the next level.

 Keep the faith my friends.